ZPGuiGroupWhu/sude/README.md

 ![image](https://github.com/ZPGuiGroupWhu/scml/blob/main/github.png)

 # How To Run
+The main code of scML is stored in 'scml' file.
+The main function provides numerous hyperparameters for user configuration as follow
 ```matlab
 function [Y, id_samp] = scml(X, varargin)
 %   This function returns representation of the N by D matrix X in the lower-dimensional space and